vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

     --file /MSMARCO/sample-feed/sample_doc_t5_query.jsonl --host localhost --port 8080'
 </pre>

-Now all the data is in place and one can play around with the search interface (Though only searching 1K documents)
+Now all the data is in place and one can play around with the query interface (Though only searching 1K documents)

 View a sample document
 <pre>